+- Electricity, water, and communications;

 - Rents;

 - Litigation;

-- Insurance;
+- Health Insurance;

 - Displacements;

-- Travel and stays;
+- Transport, Travel and stays;

-- Quotas for orders:
+- Quotas for orders;

 - Real estate rents;

 - 1.5% of the Tax Asset Value (VPT) of the properties.

 If the 15% share is not fully accounted for, the remainder is added to taxable income, that is, income subject to taxation.
 This will mean more tax to pay.